Long term monitoring report

 - Definitions and terms.

-- EPA's data results
+- EPA's Response

 Sampling focuses on contaminants typically found in mine drainage, including aluminum, antimony, arsenic, barium, beryllium, boron, cadmium, calcium, chromium, cobalt, copper, iron, lead, molybdenum, magnesium, manganese, mercury, nickel, potassium, selenium, silicon, silver, sodium, strontium, thallium, titanium, uranium, vanadium, and zinc.
 It also looks at water pH and hardness.